jonathanhood/programming-with-backpressure/presentation/2-observables.md

 2. `onComplete`, `onError`, and `onError` will never be called concurrently.
 As a result, there is no need for possible expensive locking or synchronization in these calls when implementing an observer.

+> **NOTE:** Your framework of choice may have rules that differ slightly from this, are more explicit in
+> some situations, etc. Please refer to the documentation of the library you are using for a more complete
+> listing.

+## Creating an Observable

 On the other side is an `Observable` which is basically just an interface that allows for an `Observer` to subscribe to the data source.
 The exact details of this differ a bit between platforms.
 For example: